-- Strengthening of the Paraguayan economy to increase its capacity to resist risks and volatility by strengthening households and producers' economic capacity, enhancing management of public finances, and promoting investment by the private sector. - Promoting public goods and public services that benefit the poor by supporting initiatives that increase tax collection, enhance accountability and transparency in public sector expenditures, and improve poor's access to high quality public services. - Developing inclusive markets by enhancing agricultural productivity and improving small producers' access to markets.
-This can be achieved by boosting private investment in infrastructure projects that will in turn reduce logistics costs.
+- Strengthening of the Paraguayan economy to increase its capacity to resist risks and volatility by strengthening households and producers' economic capacity, enhancing management of public finances, and promoting investment by the private sector. - Promoting public goods and public services that benefit the poor by supporting initiatives that increase tax collection, enhance accountability and transparency in public sector expenditures, and improve poor's access to high quality public services. - Developing inclusive markets by enhancing a gricultural productivity and improving small producers' access to markets.
+This can be a chieved by boosting private investment in infrastructure projects that will in turn reduce logistics costs.

 JICA.
 Paraguay's principal bilateral creditor is the Japan International Cooperation Agency ("JICA").
-JICA finances projects focused on reducing social disparities (improvement of public health, and assistance for the self-reliance of small-scale farmers) and advancing sustainable economic development (improvement of water and sanitation, and of economic infrastructure).
+JICA finances projects focused on reducing social disparities (improvement of public health, and a ssistance for the self-reliance of small-scale farmers) and a dvancing sustainable economic development (improvement of water and sanitation, and of economic infrastructure).

-As of April 30, 2023, loans outstanding owed to JICA totaled US\$126.3 million, representing 0.9% of Paraguay's total public sector external debt.
+As of December 31, 2023, loans outstanding owed to JICA totaled US\$108.3 million, representing 0.8% of Paraguay's total public sector external debt.

-The following table sets forth the loans of official institutions approved by law in the year 2022 and the four-month period of 2023.
+The following table sets forth the loans of official institutions approved by law in the year 2023.